Cut a 1yd piece of Fireline or longer, what ever you are comfortable working with, you will need to tie in a couple of times.

 Just returned from a San Diego vacation and this bracelet reminds me of my walks on the beach.
 All I need is a sunset and an ocean breeze. :-).
 May try it again with other mixes.
 Basic beginner project, but with stunning results.

+Did you find this helpful?
 Reviewed by: Lynn Anderson from Nevada.

 Great bracelet!
 I used the Spring Flowers Mix and the Hummingbird Clasp for a different but equally cool look.

+Did you find this helpful?
 Reviewed by: Alley Mori from Gold Country, CA.

 Surf and Sand Flat Even Count 2-Drop Peyote Bracelet Project